• Skip to primary navigation

 Combining theanine with caffeine makes tea a unique beverage that promotes mental focus, increases energy, and reduces anxiety and stress.

-Studies have shown that theanine reduces anxiety and induces calm because it increases the neurotransmitters that balance our moods and controls serotonin and dopamine, making us feel good.
+Clinical trials have shown that theanine reduces anxiety and induces calm because it increases the neurotransmitters that balance our moods and controls serotonin and dopamine, making us feel good.

-THEANINE BENEFITS IN TEA
+HEALTH BENEFITS OF L-THEANINE IN TEA

 • Increased alertness.
 L-theanine balances the stimulatory effects of caffeine, so you stay alert without feeling jittery. source

 Certain teas have higher amounts of theanine than others.
-Green teas are grown in the shade for three weeks before harvest have some of the highest theanine levels.
-The shading increases the plants' chlorophyll levels and increases the production of L-theanine at the same time.
+Green teas are grown in the shade for three weeks before harvest and have some of the highest theanine levels.

 Shade-grown green teas include matcha, gyokuro, and tencha.